RinChanNOWWW/SkillBunSeki/README.md

 ## Usage

 - Input the course name and 3 tracks information of the course.
+- Click the `Use` button to use a course template, which can automatically generate the difficulties and levels (It's just a template, you should check and modify some course by yourself).
 - Click the `Generate` button and get the wiki codes.

 <img src="pics\demo.png" alt="demo" style="zoom:60%;" />